0xShadowMan/Project-School/README.md

 ## 🧩 About Project-School

-My simple Project in school, ShadowTools, finds WiFi logs and displays the real WiFi password.
+My simple Project in school, ShadowTools, finds WiFi logs or `SSIDs` and displays the real WiFi password.
 That's for beginners in cybersecurity for fun this role.
 Also, make for students in school to fun in class students like!

 <p align="lest">
   <img src="assets_github/hackerman.gif" width="400">